 Our Compensation Committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the establishment of our compensation programs and related policies.

-In 2020, our Compensation Committee retained Radford, part of the Rewards Solutions practice at Aon plc, ("Radford") as independent compensation consultant., to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
-Accordingly, Radford serves at the discretion of our Compensation Committee.
-Our Compensation Committee engaged Radford to assist in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers, as well as assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers is competitive and fair.
+In 2021, our Compensation Committee retained Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), as independent compensation consultant, to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
+Accordingly, Aon serves at the discretion of our Compensation Committee.
+Our Compensation Committee engaged Aon to assist in developing an appropriate group of peer companies, to help us determine the appropriate level of overall compensation for our executive officers, as well as assess each separate element of compensation, with a goal of ensuring that the compensation we offer to our executive officers is competitive and fair.